128technology/docs/docs/config_command_guide.md

 | ---- | ----------- |
 | port-number | The value to set for this field |

+#### Description

+Default: 1812

+##### port-number (uint16)

+The port-number type represents a 16-bit port number of an Internet transport layer protocol such as UDP, TCP, DCCP, or SCTP.
+Port numbers are assigned by IANA.
+A current list of all assignments is available from &lt;http://www.iana.org/&gt;.

+Note that the port number value zero is reserved by IANA.
+In situations where the value zero does not make sense, it can be excluded by subtyping the port-number type.

+In the value set and its semantics, this type is equivalent to the InetPortNumber textual convention of the SMIv2.

+Range: 0-65535

 ## `configure authority radius-server secret`

 The secret key to bind to the Radius server.